Mechanics of Materials

 41528 Advanced mechanics of materials 5 point Spring F4A (Tues 13-17)

-Other relevant courses, though not needed for receiving the specialization, include: Experimental Solid Mechanics; Experimental Structural Mechanics.
+Other relevant courses, though not needed for receiving the specialisation, include: (i) Experimental Solid Mechanics; (ii) Experimental Structural Mechanics; and (iii) CASMaT International Summer School on Advanced Structural and Material Testing.

 Study track responsible